doki-theme/doki-theme-jetbrains/README.md

 - KonoSuba
 - DanganRonpa

-Too distracted by the sticker in the corner of your IDE?
+Sticker in the way?
 No worries!
 You can configure them to be on or off at your leisure.

 These themes are easy to install, there are minimal configurations, so you can enjoy the themes faster.
 They also play well with other themes, so feel free to come and go as your mood changes :)